A. Victoria Mixon, Editor

 Also, I got the chance through the Top 10 Blogs for Writers to meet the most fantastic other folks out there today blogging for writers:

-Writer Unboxed, with the simply adorable Therese Walsh and Kathleen Bolton (where I now write the editorial column Ask Victoria on their monthly newsletter opposite agent column Ask Chuck with Writer’s Digest’s Chuck Sambuchino—and where I will be, as of January 2013, a Writer Unboxed regular contributor)
+Writer Unboxed, with the simply adorable Therese Walsh and Kathleen Bolton (where I now write the editorial column Ask Victoria on their monthly newsletter opposite agent column Ask Chuck with Writer’s Digest‘s Chuck Sambuchino)

 The Creative Penn, with the self-marketing powerhouse Joanna Penn (who has interviewed me on video)

-Cats Eye Writer>, with the wise and kind blogging guru Judy Dunn (now my editing client for her up-coming memoir)
+Cats Eye Writer, with the wise and kind blogging guru Judy Dunn (now an editing client of mine for her up-coming memoir)

 Storyfix, with the long-time best seller Larry Brooks